Viking Cruises fleet

 Viking Neptune itinerary program was announced by VIKING OCEAN in late-December 2020.
 The new ship is currently scheduled to start operations with a Viking World Cruise 2022-2023.
 The 138-day itinerary visits ports in 28 countries (total 58 cruise ports) with overnights in 11 port cities.

 Departing on December 22, 2022, from Port Everglades (Fort Lauderdale Florida), Viking World Voyage 2022 visits ports in Central America, follows Panama Canal transit and sailing up North America's West Coast.
-A 121-day segment (Viking World Journeys) allows travellers to join the cruise ship in Los Angeles CA, from where the itinerary continues to Hawaii, Australia and New Zealand, Asia and the Middle East, and Europe (Mediterranean and Atlantic Coastal) to end in London-Greenwich, England UK.
+A 121-day segment (Viking World Journeys) allows travellers to join the cruise ship in Los Angeles CA, from where the itinerary continues to Hawaii, Australia and New Zealand, Asia and the Middle East, Europe (Mediterranean and Atlantic Coastal) ending in London-Greenwich, England UK.

 Viking Neptune's World Cruise itinerary offers overnights (also double overnights) in 11 ports, including Auckland New Zealand, Sydney NSW Australia, Benoa Bali Indonesia, Saigon Vietnam, Singapore, Yangon Burma, Colombo Sri Lanka, Mumbai India, Haifa Israel, Istanbul Turkey and London-Greenwich (before the debarkation).
 Note: For the itinerary's all call ports see at the ship's Wiki section here.